 IF YOU CARE ABOUT...

-INHF recommends that dependable funding be made available to support adoption of sustainable agriculture practices, including increased capacity for outreach and technical assistance.
+IINHF recommends that dependable funding be made available to support long-term adoption of regenerative agriculture practices.